Create An Interactive Application Landscape

 Insert an Architecture View Layout

-To insert a an architecture view layout:
+To insert an architecture view layout:

 Create Visual Items